-Poopdeck Pappy: Don't talks to me about the future.
+Poopdeck Pappy: [to Bluto] Don't talks to me about the future.
 I hates the future, and I hates the past, and I hates the present.
 Especially you.

-Nana Oyl: Get him out of that ring!
+Nana Oyl: [about Castor] Get him out of that ring!
 Don't touch his feet!
 He's gotta dance with those feet!

-Bluto: Okay, Shorty, from now on the world is gonna be double taxed!
+Bluto: [to Popeye] Okay, Shorty, the Oyls are gonna be double taxed!
 Triple taxed!
 Quadruple taxed!
-Over taxed!
-Exercised taxed!
-And thumb taxed!
+Surtaxed!
+Exercise taxed!
+Overtaxed!
+AND THUMB TAXED!